StevenRJClarke/Memory-Game/README.md

 A timer begins after the first card is turned over.
 They game records the time elapsed and the number of moves taken (defined by pairs of cards turned over) until victory.
 A number of stars are also recorded:

-- 3 stars if less than 8 moves
+- 3 stars if less than  or equal to 12 moves
-- 2 stars if less than 16 moves
+- 2 stars if less than or equal to 24 moves
-- 1 star if less than 24 moves
+- 1 star if more than 24 moves

 Players can restart the game.
 The cards will be shuffled.